ianrose/resources/README.md

 - [HyperDev](https://hyperdev.com/): Developer playground for building full-stack web apps, fast
 - [CodePen](http://codepen.io/): Playground for the front end side of the web
 - [Blockbuilder](http://blockbuilder.org/): Make it easier for you to make [blocks](http://bl.ocks.org/)
+- [StackBlitz](https://stackblitz.com/): The online IDE for web applications.
+Powered by VS Code.

 ## SVG